nginx/unit-docs/source/configuration.rst

         },

         "*:8400": {
-            "pass": "routes/main",
+            "pass": "routes/main"
-            "tls": {
-                "certificate": "blogs-cert"
         }
     }
-    }

-Also, the :samp:`pass` values can be `percent encoded
+Also, :samp:`pass` values can be `percent encoded
 <https://tools.ietf.org/html/rfc3986#section-2.1>`_.
 For example, you can
 escape slashes in entity names: